-Tottenham’s ‘Magnificent 7’ signed with Gareth Bale money - What happened to them?
+What happened to Tottenham’s ‘Magnificent Seven’ signed with Gareth Bale money

 It wasn’t long before Soldado returned to Spain, signing for Villarreal in the summer of 2015.

+“It’s like a thorn in my side and always will be as I wasn’t able to find a solution and give my best performance,” Soldado, reflecting on his failures at White Hart Lane, admitted in 2020.

-The former Spain international, 36, then had spells with Fenerbahce and Granada before signing for Levante this summer.
+The former Spain international, 38, then had spells with Fenerbahce and Granada before signing for Levante in 2021.

+He spent two seasons with Levante - the second of which was played in Spain’s Segunda Division - but was a shadow of the once-lethal striker who lit up La Liga, scoring just 11 goals in 51 games.

+Soldado recently left Levante and is a free agent at the time of writing.
+It surely won’t be too much longer before he calls time on his career.

 Nacer Chadli